Configure advanced networking in Azure Kubernetes Service (AKS)

 - Create an ingress controller with a static public IP and configure Let's Encrypt to automatically generate TLS certificates

-Azure Container Service Engine (ACS Engine) is an open-source project that generates Azure Resource Manager templates you can use for deploying Docker-enabled clusters on Azure.
-Kubernetes, DC/OS, Swarm Mode, and Swarm orchestrators can be deployed with ACS Engine.
+Azure Kubernetes Service Engine (AKS Engine) is an open-source project that generates Azure Resource Manager templates you can use for deploying Docker-enabled clusters on Azure.
+Kubernetes, DC/OS, Swarm Mode, and Swarm orchestrators can be deployed with AKS Engine.